-Monitoring Plan: The Regional Board expects funding, implementing, and regulatory agencies to assist in developing a comprehensive TMDL the monitoring plan components to be fully developed by agency stakeholders within the first two years following TMDL adoption by USEPA, and full monitoring program operation is expected by the third year.
-Once fully developed, the monitoring program will assess progress of TMDL implementation and provide a basis for reviewing, evaluating, and revising TMDL elements and associated implementation actions as needed.
-The monitoring program will cover each of the four major pollutant sources and will monitor the in-lake responses to the pollutant loading.
-The source monitoring will focus on the largest pollutant source, urban uplands.
-The in-lake monitoring has been established and operating for about 40 years and is expected to continue.
+Monitoring Plan: The Regional Board expects funding, implementing, and regulatory agencies to assist in developing a comprehensive TMDL monitoring plan within the first two years following TMDL adoption by USEPA.
+Once developed, the monitoring program will assess progress of TMDL implementation and provide a basis for reviewing, evaluating, and revising TMDL implementation actions as needed.
 The following sections describe both ongoing and anticipated monitoring activities for each of the major pollutant sources and tributary and in-lake monitoring efforts.